Acting Games | Drama Exercises and Games for Kids and Adults

 Age Range: All ages (8+ recommended)

-This game requires a bit of set-up and explanation for a class, but is a fun improv game that is both entertaining to participate in and watch for larger groups.
+This game requires a bit of set-up and explanation, but is a fun improv exercise that is both entertaining to participate in and watch for larger groups.

-4. Finally, the driver comes in: Big Boss asks the same question and the two coworkers have to mime out their reason behind Big Boss’ back.
+5. Finally, the driver comes back into the room.
+Big Boss asks the same question and the two Co-workers have to mime out their reason behind Big Boss’ back.
 If the Driver gets the reasons correct, they keep their jobs.
 If not, everybody is fired and a new round begins.

-Tip: Make sure you encourage your watching students to be friendly and warm audience members.
-Encourage laughter, cheering and applause at the appropriate times.
+Tip: Make sure you encourage those in the audience to be friendly and engaged.
+Model laughter, applause and cheers at appropriate times.

 Advanced Improv Games

-Once you have played a few basic games you might want to up the difficulty level and explore some longer form improvisational games.
-These are best played with 15 years and up high schooler groups, beginner adult groups or experienced actors looking to work their craft in a different way.
+Once you have played a few basic games, you might want to up the difficulty level with your group and explore some longer form improvisational games.
+These are best played with ages fifteen years and up, beginner adult groups or experienced actors looking to work their craft in a different way.

 Difficulty: Medium